 Sending and receiving messages

-Users can still send and receive text messages, images, and videos when not connected to the internet.
+With rich text messaging service user can still able to send or receive text messages, images, and videos when not connected to the internet.
 RCS will automatically switch back to SMS/MMS to deliver the messages.
 This is particularly useful when you’re in an area with poor internet connectivity or have exhausted your mobile data limit.

 Moreover, RCS has a read receipt feature that allows you to know when the recipient has read your message.
 This feature works even when you’re not connected to the internet, making it a great alternative to traditional text messaging.